-It doesn’t matter if you’re running a business, working a full-time job or navigating freelance life — everyone has to deal with expenses at some point.
-It’s a fact of life for anyone who wants to make sure their purchases are properly reimbursed by their employer or made tax deductible.
+Everyone, whether operating a business, having a full-time job, or navigating freelance life, needs to deal with tracking expenses at some point.
+It’s a necessary evil for everyone who wants to ensure that their purchases are appropriately reimbursed by their company or tax-deductible.

-It all starts with the physical receipts, which employees often gather at their desk.
+It all starts with the physical receipts, which employees often gather at their desks.
 Once every while it’s time to process them — something that can take a good chunk of time out of their day.
-The first step is to categorise everything, creating some kind of order in a messy stack of receipts and invoices.
-Then they’ll print out a couple of expense forms, fill them out with the necessary information and staple the right documents to them.
-These are then handed in to the financial department, which has to — again — manually go through all of the documents to make sure they’re properly processed.
+The first step is to categorize everything, creating some kind of order in a messy stack of receipts and invoices.
+Then they’ll print out a couple of tracking expenses forms, fill them out with the necessary information, and staple the right documents to them.
+These are then handed into the financial department, which has to — again — manually go through all of the documents to make sure they’re properly processed.

 Simple digital reporting